alvarezgarcia/Face.js/Readme.md

 	You can set a minimum size for a face, and give it to run method (after the string with the image), if you dont provide it, Face.js will set it to 20 (it's a good value).

-	NOTE: It uses node-canvas, but is not necessary, I used it (and I include it in deps) just for draw rectangles in the faces areas, but you can use the values that run method returns for each face (x, y, wdith, height) in another way.
+	NOTE: It uses node-canvas, but is not necessary, I used it (and I include it in deps) just for draw rectangles in the faces areas
+	, but you can use the values that run method returns for each face (x, y, wdith, height) in another way.

 ## Complete example